 Public assistance programs offer assistance in nutrition, funding, and support groups.
 The UCP advocates networking and family outreach.
 Popular CP online support groups include:

 To promote independence for people with CP, several programs offer safe, accessible, and affordable housing.
 Other programs offer employment opportunities.
 Helpful resources on housing and employment include:

 The UCP promotes the Cerebral Palsy International Research Foundation (CPIRF).
 The CPIRF is a “not for profit 501(c)3 organization dedicated to funding research and educational activities directly relevant to discovering the cause, cure, and evidence based care for those with cerebral palsy and related developmental disabilities.”
 CPIRF offers access to research fact sheets, web casts of scientific workshops, current and past research projects, and discussion forums regarding treatments for CP.
 The CPIRF is an excellent resource to learn more about CP and what is being done to improve the quality of life for those with CP, with the end goal of finding a cure.

 The UCP promotes community inclusion through recreational activities and adaptive sports.
 They provide resources by activity and location in Michigan.
-Activities include biking, dancing, fitness, horseback riding, canoeing/kayaking, music activities, swimming, tennis, etc. For more resources available on recreational activities available for children and adults with CP in Michigan, contact these organizations::
+Activities include biking, dancing, fitness, horseback riding, canoeing/kayaking, music activities, swimming, tennis, etc. For more resources available on recreational activities available for children and adults with CP in Michigan, contact these organizations:

 Educational opportunities for children with CP can be complicated.
-Resources help families determine the best learning environment for their child.
+Resources help families determine the best learning environment for their children.
 Much depends on how CP has affected cognitive abilities and the resources available in the local community.
 Most are eligible for public school education programs.
-Those with more cognitive disabilities may take special education classes or attend a private school for children with disabilities.
+Those with cognitive disabilities may take special education classes or attend a private school for children with disabilities.
 Available resources and options include: